 3. Is it common to tip in Germany?

 Tipping is customary in Germany, but it's not as rigid as in other countries.
 Usually, a tip of 5-10% is expected in restaurants, depending on the quality of the service.
 It's also common to round up the bill in cafes and taxis.
-However, tipping is not mandatory and should reflect your satisfaction with the service.
+However, tipping is not obligatory and should reflect your satisfaction with the service.

 4. Are there any particular rules I should be aware of when visiting religious sites in Germany?

 When visiting religious sites in Germany, respect and decorum are paramount.
 Modest dress is expected, especially in Catholic churches.
-Speaking in hushed tones and turning off mobile phones are also appreciated.
+Speaking in hushed tones and turning off mobile phones are also needed.
 In some churches, you may see a small fee for photography or a voluntary donation box near the entrance.

 5. What is the etiquette for using public baths and saunas in Germany?